How Multi-Process Welding Works

 Don’t give up traditional arc welding power for gimmicky features.
 Can the machine use different gases and does it have pre-programmed settings to save or avoid?
 What’s the machine’s duty cycle?
 You need to work long enough at a time to be productive.

 Anyone who uses their hands to make a living has the need for a good welding machine.
-Sculptors, auto shops, fabricators, mobile repairmen and anyone else who wants to try new techniques or weld unusual materials on occasion has reason to consider a multi-process welder.
+Sculptors, auto shops, fabricators, mobile repairmen and anyone else who wants to try new techniques or weld unusual materials on occasion have reason to consider a multi-process welder.
 Expand your capabilities now with this groundbreaking technology.